Cyanobacterial morphology: Movement

 pitch angle of Castenholz's contractile trichomes.

 The cells appear to coordinate their gliding direction by an electrical potential that establishes polarity in the trichomes, and thus establishes a "head" and the "tail".
 Trichomes usually reverse their polarity randomly with an average period on the order of minutes to hours.
 Many species also form a semi-rigid sheath that is left behind as a hollow tube as the trichome moves forward.
 When the trichome reverses direction, it can move back into the sheath or break out.

 Oscillatoria is a genus of filamentous cyanobacterium named after the oscillation in its movement.
 Filaments in colonies slide back and forth against each other until the whole mass is reoriented to its light source.
 Oscillatoria is mainly blue-green or brown-green and is commonly found in watering-troughs.
 It reproduces by fragmentation forming long filaments of cells which can break into fragments called hormogonia.
 The hormogonia can then grow into new, longer filaments.

-Häder's cyanograph experiment

-In 1987, Häder demonstrated that trichomes can position themselves quite precisely within their environment through photomovement.
-In Häder's cyanograph experiment a photographic negative is projected onto a Petri dish containing a culture of Phormidium uncinatum.
-After a few hours, the trichomes move away from the darker areas onto the lighter areas, forming a photographic positive on the culture.
-The experiment demonstrates that photomovement is effective not just for discrete light traps, but for minutely patterned, continuously differentiated light fields as well.